HMNZS Canterbury (L421): 2016 Tropical Cyclone Winston

 Canterbury served as the primary logistical base for the NZDF Humanitarian Aid and Disaster Relief effort in Fiji following Tropical Cyclone Winston.
 Canterbury transported 106 tonnes of supplies, 300 army personnel, 45 military vehicles, 1 Navy Seasprite and 2 Air Force NH90 Helicopters to the islands.
 The ship served as a moveable airfield to conduct airlift operations and conducted amphibious landings of army vehicles to cyclone-stricken areas.
 Canterbury's efforts were later praised by the residents of Vanuabalavu for their work in the aftermath of the relief effort.

 2016 Kaikōura earthquake

 After the earthquake on 14 November 2016, HMNZS Canterbury was deployed to provide relief for Kaikōura, as extensive damage to major roads severely restricted access.
 The ship delivered supplies from Port Lyttelton to Kaikōura and evacuated foreign tourists back to Port Lyttelton.

 2022 Hunga Tonga eruption and tsunami

 On 20 January, New Zealand announced that it would dispatch HMNZS Canterbury with two NH90 helicopters to assist with relief efforts after the eruption in Tonga, following the earlier deployment of HMNZS Wellington and HMNZS Aotearoa on 18 January.

+2026 Tokelau visit

+In mid-February 2026 HMNZS Canterbury carried Governor-General of New Zealand Cindy Kiro during her expedition to the Tokelau archipelago to meet with local leaders.